ejde/fantasy-hockey-analysis/README.md

-# Fantasy Hockey Manager - Streamlit Application
+# Fantasy Hockey Analysis - Streamlit Application

-Welcome to the **Fantasy Hockey Manager**!
-This application leverages **Fantrax API**, **Google Gemini AI**, and **LangChain** to help you manage your fantasy hockey team effectively.
+Welcome to the **Fantasy Hockey Analysis**!
+This application leverages **Google Gemini AI**, **LangChain**, and a forked version of **Fantrax API** to help you manage your fantasy hockey team effectively.
 You can view your current roster, available players, and receive AI-powered recommendations for improving your team's standing in the league.

 ## Features